p4ulor/Battleships/front-end/README.md

 - [react-dom](https://www.npmjs.com/package/react-dom) -> Provides DOM-specific methods to manipulate a HTML page
 - [react-router-dom](https://www.npmjs.com/package/react-router-dom) -> Used for rendering or altering Components that are incorporated into the DOM when the page is navigated throughout it's use.
 [See](https://blog.webdevsimplified.com/2022-07/react-router/) and [this](https://www.youtube.com/watch?v=Ul3y1LXxzdU).
 This library is not officially from React, but it's great.
 It does it's thing by calling browser-DOM functions, per example: history. [docs](https://reactrouter.com/en/main)
 #### Webpack
 - [webpack-cli](https://www.npmjs.com/package/webpack-cli) -> For bundling AKA compressing the code.
 CLI -> Comand Line Interface, This version of webpack allows and expects a configuration file named `webpack.config.js` which allows for a more customizable build.
-Webpack compresses most of our files into 1 .js file.
+Webpack compresses all of our Typescript or Javascript files into 1 .js file.
 This will result in reduced GET requests of files, reduce network load in the initial HTTP request of the client and prevents reverse engineering or hacking.
 - [webpack-dev-server](https://www.npmjs.com/package/webpack-dev-server) -> A server that auto bundles, when you change code, meant to be used during development.
 For avoiding doing `npm webpack` and refreshing the browser
 - [style-loader](https://www.npmjs.com/package/style-loader) -> Inject CSS into the DOM
 - [css-loader](https://www.npmjs.com/package/css-loader) ->  interprets @import and url() like import/require() and will resolve them.